IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_defense.md

 ## AT THE THESIS DEFENSE
-Bring *3 copies of the signature pages on acid-free paper* (what you will print the final Thesis on) to the Defense for signing.
+Bring *3 copies of the signature pages on acid-free paper* (what you will print the final Thesis on) or 4 copies if you want to get a bound copy for yourself to the Defense for signing.
 Please note that there are two different signature pages.

 The first is seen in the [NYU SoE's Thesis guidelines] (http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf), (also on Masters_Thesis_Project_Guidelines_March2014_version.pdf on basecamp under Files), and contains spacing for:
 * Project Advisor (will sign at the end of the thesis defense)